InnovativeStudios/SOG/SOGFramework/core/hostage/README.md

     [this, "t1"] call SOG_hostage_fnc_makeHostage
 ```

-5. _Call the `SOG_hostage_fnc_makeShooter` function in the shooters' init field that links the unit to the extraction task_
+5. _Call the `SOG_hostage_fnc_makeShooter` function in the shooters' init field that links the unit to the hostage task_

 ```
 Arguments: